 This is part 2 of a 4-part series on how to deal with disappointment.

-Are You Letting Your Disappointment Destroy You?
+- Part 2: Are You Letting Your Disappointments Destroy You?

 How do you normally deal with disappointment?
 Do you block them out of your life?
 Do you sleep them off and hope that you will feel better when you wake up?